jarmo/candalf/README.md

 and as specific as possible - instead of having one big spell script which does everything split it into multiple smaller logical ones.

-* Keep in mind that spells are applied in the order of definition in the spell book script and no spells are cast after the failing one.
+* Keep in mind that spells are applied in the order of declaration in the spell book script and no spells are cast after one fails.

-* When casting of a spell fails then pay close attention at what step did it fail because all previously executed commands will be executed again on retry.
+* When casting of a spell fails then pay close attention at what step did it fail because all previously executed commands in that spell script will be executed again on retry.

-* Make sure that if you need to change any already cast spell scripts then pay extra attention to any commands which should not be executed ever more than once - maybe adding some extra `if` statement guard around these is good enough.
+* When you need to change any spell script which has been already cast then pay extra attention to any commands which should not be executed ever more than once - maybe adding some extra `if` statement guard around these is good enough.